Hybrid bikes pull in riders with their ease of use, comfort, and stability.

 To meet different needs, these bikes have branched out into many subcategories.
 The sheer number of types and brands might feel overwhelming at first for first-timers.

-To help you navigate through all the extra choices and land the best entry level hybrid bike for 2018, Just Not Sports wrote this article with some bike reviews, a buying guide and everything I think will come in handy when you choose yourself the first bike.
+To help you navigate through all the extra choices and land the best entry level hybrid bikes for 2019, Just Not Sports wrote this article with some bike reviews, a buying guide and everything I think will come in handy when you choose yourself the first bike.

 Let’s dive in the find out.